brieucdlf/csgoConfig/README.md

 # :video_game: My CSGO configuration
 This is my last updated configuration :alien:
-I decide to share it since some of my friends IRL and In game asked me !
+I decided to share it since some of my friends IRL and in the game asked me !
-Do not forget to star it ! :star:

 ## Files
 I am only using an autoExe.cfg file.